omr217/Neural-Network/README.md

 ##### 🧠 Model Architecture

-Input Layer (784 units - 28x28 flattened)
-   ↓
-Fully Connected Layer (128 units)
-   ↓
-ReLU Activation
-   ↓
-Fully Connected Layer (10 units for classification)
+Input Layer (784 units - 28x28 flattened) -> Fully Connected Layer (128 units)-> ReLU Activation -> Fully Connected Layer (10 units for classification)

 ###### 📌 Notes

 The model is basic and can be improved using CNNs for better accuracy.